TDonk994/DOS/README.md

-this script assumes you have a wireless adapter with monitor mode and the correct drivers installed if you don't atleast have those this won't work. might add a way to check later but unlikly
+this script assumes you have a wireless adapter with monitor mode and the correct drivers installed if you don't atleast have those this won't work. might add a way to check later but unlikely

 # requirements -- *what I could think of*
     -Wireless Adapter or wireless card that can use monitor mode